So, what exactly is a Lucky Duck Day?

 What if my child is sick, I’m sick, or we just can’t make it?

 If you or your child is sick on your Lucky Duck day, it is YOUR responsibility to find a replacement volunteer.
-Call someone on the parent list to trade your day – or help you out – or as a last resort, contact the Volunteer Coordinator.
+Call someone on the parent list to trade your day – or help you out – or as a last resort, contact the lucky duck coordinator for your class.
 The teachers DO NOT have a master copy and can’t help you.

-PLEASE NOTE: School will be cancelled if there is no parent volunteer to help, as we would fail to meet our licensing regulation pertaining to ratios.
+PLEASE NOTE: School may be cancelled if there is no parent volunteer to help, as we would fail to meet our licensing regulation pertaining to ratios.

 Where should I park?

 Parent helpers, please remember that there is limited parking out front.
-The parking permit is located in front of the church office upstairs.
-You will find the “Lucky Duck” badges in the mailbox in the coatroom (one for each caregiver and child).
+As you will arrive early you should find parking in the lot/stalls adjacent to the outdoor classroom and south end of the church.
+You will recieve the “Lucky Duck” badges from one of the teachers (one for each caregiver and child).

 I don’t have childcare for my other child(ren).
 Can I bring them along?

-We love to meet siblings, but not on your Lucky Duck day.
+Though we love to meet siblings, they cannot tag along not on your Lucky Duck day.
 Social Services require that a strict adult/child ratio be maintained as a provision of our license.
 If you bring an extra child, you cannot count as a supervising adult.